-Serengeti National Park is undoubtedly the best-known wildlife sanctuary in the world, unequaled for its natural beauty and scientific value, it has the greatest concentration of plains game in Africa
+Serengeti National Park is undoubtedly the best-known wildlife sanctuary in the world, unequalled for its natural beauty and scientific value, it has the greatest concentration of plains game in Africa.

 Serengeti National Park: History and Origin

 The Maasai people had been grazing their livestock in the open plains for around 200 years when the first European explorers visited the area.
 German geographer and explorer Dr. Oscar Baumann entered the area in 1892.

 The first Brit to enter the Serengeti, Stewart Edward White, recorded his explorations in the northern Serengeti in 1913.